 I do some hard POST PRODUCTION work to my 3D Art images: correction of rendering imperfections and, when necessary, brightness and/or contrast adjustments.

-Fractal Art images: only brightness and/or contrast adjustments, when necessary.
+I do little POST PRODUCTION work to my Fractal Art images: only brightness and/or contrast adjustments, when necessary.